rakovpublic/jneopallium/README.md

 #Main features

-Neuron net can process different types of signals (which allows to model neuromediators behaviour ).
+Neuron net can process different types of signals (which allows modeling neuromediators behavior).
-Different signals can be processed with different frequency.
-It has 2 main frequency loops with adjustable ratio like 1:n(which mean that signals designed to process slowly will be processed once in n runs of fast processing signals).
+Different signals can be processed with different frequencies.
+It has 2 main frequency loops with an adjustable ratio like 1:n(which means that signals designed to process slowly will be processed once in n runs of fast processing signals).
 Signals can be continuous and be processed n runs with value change or without.
 More over each signal type can be processed once in m runs of their loop.(it allows to model difference in signal widespreading)
-Also the framework supports modular approach  to neuron net modeling where output of neuron net can be input of one or few neuron nets.
-Framework allows to send signals from top level neuron net to input neuron nets.
+Also, the framework supports a modular approach  to neuron net modeling where the output of neuron net can be the input of one or few neuron nets.
+Framework allows sending signals from the top-level neuron layer to input neuron nets.

 #Intro